World's tallest dive coaster opens

 You can travel to Canada's Wonderland, a large theme park outside of Toronto, and submit yourself to that thrill on the Yukon Striker roller coaster.

-It's set to open 10 a.m. local time Friday along with the rest of the park.
+It opened at 10 a.m. local time Friday along with the rest of the park.
 Winners of a charity draw took preview rides the Striker on April 25, the park said.
 But now the rest of us can have at it.

 The Yukon Striker sets records for a dive coaster.